mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

  1. implement assignment of scalars/arrays;
  1. allow for several statements split by `⋄`;
- 1. implement the [Visitor pattern][visitor-wiki] to interpret an AST and produce the final result.
-You can check [Spivak's 8th post][lsbasi-part8] to see how he did it.
+ 1. implement the [Visitor pattern] to interpret an AST and produce the final result.
+You can check [Spivak's 8th post][ruslan-8] to see how he did it.

 (writing this list was easy, I just went to the previous blog post and copied the list of things we would get done for today!)